alonsoir/IfRemovingARealUseCase/Post.md

 }
 ```

 ### 3 - Create a common signature to extract the chain item
-With another intermediate step, we are going to simplify again the code.
 The purpose here is to obtain a common signature for all the conditions we have just extracted.
 As this part is more domain oriented, I am not diving into the details.
 Just notice the three main modifications: